We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 Wüsthof is one of the best German knife brands and has been owned and operated by the Wüsthof family for seven generations.

 Johann Abraham Wüsthof founded the company in 1814 in Solingen, Germany.
 Still made in the City of Blades, their trident logo represents the quality and durability of their knives.

 Serving 80 countries worldwide, Wusthof combines the classic traditional appeal of German knives with innovative styles.

-Wüsthof offers ten knife collections, so there is a style for cooks of all skill levels.
+Wüsthof offers several knife collections, so there is a style for cooks of all skill levels.
 Their most popular collections include Classic, Ikon, Classic Ikon, Grand Prix II, Gourmet, and Epicure (pictured below).

 Wüsthof knives harness an impressive steel formula.
 It combines stainless steel, carbon, chrome, Molybdenum, vanadium, and chromium.
 Thus, the blades are corrosion resistant, hard, razor-sharp, and can be re-sharpened easily.